bentodev/bentolang/docs/bento in a nutshell.md

 ###4.2 Logical Constructions

 Bento provides two kinds of special constructions for implementing logic, conditionals and loops.
-The simplest conditional consists of a test and a code or data block, which is evaluated only if the test succeeds:
+The simplest conditional consists of an expression and a code or data block, which is evaluated only if the value of the expression, interpreted as a boolean value, is true:
 ```
     if (arriving) [=
         hello;